 Carry out regular property inspections to check for damage.
 Be vigilant and as soon as you notice any issues, deal with them.

 22. Don’t ever discriminate

-We shouldn’t have to say this, but discrimination is a big no-no. Not only is it abhorrent to discriminate on racial or gender grounds, but blatantly advertising that you don’t want tenants on benefits rules out a significant number of potential applicants.
+We shouldn’t have to say this, but discrimination is a big no-no. Sometimes landlords advertise that they don’t want tenants on benefits, which rules out a significant number of potential applicants.
 Why reduce your pool of would-be tenants?
 That makes no business sense whatsoever.

-In case you need reminding, it’s illegal to discriminate on the basis of age, gender, race, religion, sexual orientation, pregnancy, marital status, and if a person identifies as trans.
-If you do discriminate on any of these grounds, you could be the subject of a lawsuit.
+It’s illegal to discriminate on the basis of age, gender, race, religion, sexual orientation, pregnancy, marital status, etc. If you do discriminate on any of these grounds, you could be the subject of a lawsuit.